 Historically, many cases of wire fraud involved the telephone.
-Radio and television could also be used as means for wire fraud.
+Radio and television could also be used as means of fraud.
 Today, most cases involve the Internet.
-People can send sound, images, video, or text in association with a wire fraud attempt.
+People can send sound, images, video, or text in association with a fraud attempt.
 In all cases, the information provided is intended to mislead the victim into giving up money or property.

 People can be defrauded in a number of different ways, ranging from emails pretending to be from friends stranded in foreign countries who need assistance to advertisements for products that do not exist.
 Wire fraud may be committed by a single person or by a group of people who work together to create a more believable scenario.
 Some schemes have been extremely elaborate and on the Internet, people may prey on older adults and other people who are not as familiar with the Internet, using misleading emails and other communications to trick them.